 The Cost of Tax Reporting and Compliance Valuations: Operating Companies

-During my past 20 plus years in valuation, I’ve had the opportunity to work with many successful business owners and executives in regards to tax reporting and compliance valuations.
+Since VPA has opened its doors we have had the opportunity to work with many successful business owners and executives in regards to tax reporting and compliance valuations.
 And, of course, one of their main concerns is how much it’s going to cost.
-Although there’s no “one-size-fits-all” fee for business valuations, I’ll do my best to give you some general guidance for what you can expect to pay (and watch out for) when choosing a valuation firm or professional.
+Although there’s no “one-size-fits-all” fee for business valuations, we’ll do our best to give you some general guidance for what you can expect to pay (and watch out for) when choosing a valuation firm or professional.

 There are many reasons to hire a business valuation firm for tax reporting and compliance valuation matters.
 Some of the most common are:

 - IRC 409A – Stock Options and Deferred Compensation

 - Stock Transfers or Shareholder Buyouts